alvinrach/learn-ai-bbc/experiments/README.md

 ## 3. Hugginface Tokenization

 This is the first step for the PyTorch migration.
 We use bert-base-uncased.
 The vocab is not the same like before as we borrow token vocab from bert this time.

+## PyTorch Experimentation

+In order to migrate, there are several pytorch experiments to mimic the previous tensorflow notebooks.
+In the archive is the messy notebook that will be the base of experiments of 1-7